 Her artwork has been featured at Spring/Break Art Show, Brooklyn Museum, Philbrook Museum, New York Live Arts, the American Repertory Theater at Harvard University, Brooklyn Arts Exchange (BAX), the Gallatin Arts Festival at New York University, WOW Café Theater, La Mama Theater, in living rooms, classrooms, conferences and public spaces.
 She has received coverage in the New York Times, VICE, ELLE, Blouin Art Info, Art Zealous and Artnet News, and ARTSY.

 Her 2017 residency at Dixon Place Theater culminated in the world premiere of her one-woman show "The Bag Lady Manifesta" in September 2017 and it has been presented at museums, theaters, and universities nationwide.

-In addition to being an artist, Lindley has actively engaged in social movements as a writer, consultant, and facilitator.
-For almost two decades she has worked with non-profits, research institutes and government on policies and programming that impact women and girls, communities of color, low/no/fixed-income families, queer people, youth and immigrants.
-Most recently, she served as a Sexual and Reproductive Justice Consultant at the NYC Department of Health and Mental Hygiene, facilitating a community driven process that created The NYC Standards for Respectful Care at Birth.
-She is a 2019 NYC Public Artist in Residence and a 2020 A Blade of Grass Fellow.
+In addition to being an artist, Lindley has been actively engaged in social movements as an artist, consultant, and facilitator.
+For almost two decades she has worked with non-profits, community based organizations, research institutes and government on policies and programming that impact women and girls, communities of color, low/no/fixed-income families, queer people, youth and immigrants.

 To learn more about Lindley’s journey as an artist, be sure to listen and/or watch her interviews here.